aJustinOng/aJustinOng.github.io/index.md

 This capstone project's main focus was to make an AI-based recipe generator that functions by feeding it with available ingredients and establishing limits or constraints to the dish.
 We integrated this into a website that 'invents' new recipes by considering the user's dietary needs and choice of cuisine.

 The recipe's ingredients, instructions, and AI-generated image are displayed to the user.
-The project implemented OpenAI's GPT-4 and DALLE-3 APIs into a Django Framework that is connected to a local MySQL database.
+The project utilized OpenAI's GPT-4 and DALLE-3 APIs into a Django Framework that is connected to a local MySQL database.

 ![KAMI Website](assets/img/KAMIWeb.PNG)